Icehawk78/Kardashev/Rules_new.md

 ## Setup
 Each player chooses a role and gets the associated starting tiles.
 Each role starts with a different number of colonies, fleets, resources, or technologies, as indicated on the role card.
-Players set up their starting pieces in the purple starting zones.
+Players set up their starting pieces in the designated starting zones, determined by the number of players.
 Draw 1 of each resource.
 Your resources are kept in front of you as public information.

 <img src="/images/Player_Setup.png" />